Pymancer/polyrec/legal/support.md

 # Support — Polyrec Meeting Bot

-Scribe is an internal tool maintained by Polyanalitika.
+Polyrec is an internal tool maintained by Polyanalitika.

 ## Getting Help
 For issues or questions, contact the administrator: